Scanframe/sf-docker-runner/README.md

 Set up MinIO server using a docker image named (`minio/minio:latest`) and for the controlling the server from the command line the image (`minio/mc:latest`).
 For easy usage and set up the script [minio.sh](minio.sh "Link to the script.") is used.

+### 4) CLion Using Docker the Image

+To have CLion compile CMake projects using Qt arguments passed to the Docker `run` command need to be changed in order to have the original [entrypoint](cpp-builder/bin/entrypoint.sh) to execute the command.
+CLion Docker command-line arguments: `--rm --privileged --user 0:0 --env USER_LOCAL="<uid>:<gid>"` where **uid** and **gid** is the current users user and group id.
+Debugging is not possible since the intermediate `entrypoint.sh` script prevents this.
+Running a console application is possible from CLion.
+Running GUI applications the X11 socket needs to be configured with additional run options
+`--env DISPLAY --volume "${HOME}/.Xauthority:/home/user/.Xauthority:ro"`.
+CLion does not do variable expansion for Docker command line arguments so expand them manually.